Energy Insights

 Apr 2027

-The April 2026 CCL increase lands alongside several other cost pressures on business energy bills:
+The April 2026 CCL increase lands alongside several other cost pressures:

 📄 How CCL Appears on Your Energy Bill